jhosehprendon1/coralreef/README.md

 ## Types of Auctions

-Coral Reef currently supports four types of auctions that are all derived from English auctions.
+Metaplex currently supports four types of auctions that are all derived from English auctions.

 Basic parameters include: